17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 Old San Juan is so colorful!

-Things to do in Old San Juan
+Where to stay in Old San Juan

 Colorful buildings in Old San Juan, Puerto Rico

-One of the best things to do in Old San Juan is simple.
+One of the greatest pleasures in Old San Juan is simple.
+Just walk – and gawk.

 Look at the wrought iron balconies on the buildings when you visit Old San Juan, Puerto Rico.

-At don’t-miss restaurants, sample local cuisine like plantains, fresh ceviche and mofongo (see #15 for more on mofongo, Puerto Rico’s signature dish) – and learn about San Juan’s history too!
+Sample local cuisine like plantains, fresh ceviche and mofongo (see #15) at don’t-miss restaurants – and learn about San Juan’s history too!
+It’s a great combination.

 2) Stroll along Fortaleza Street